BradleyColley/TV-Show-Manager/README.md

 # TV-Show-Manager
-TV Show Manager is the Android mobile application project.
+TV Show Reminders is the Android mobile application project.

 Appcompat 7 is a Android library.
 TV Show Manager needs to be linked up to this Android project once its imported as a separate project.